elsatom/angular-walkthrough/README.md

-# typescript-basics
+# angular-walkthrough
-Typescript functionalities from basics
+Expert in angular from basics